-Much of the flexibility required to address challenges faced by Award participants and their Award Leaders during COVID-19 is already contained in the International Handbook for Award Leaders (7th ed., 2019).
+Much of the flexibility required to address challenges faced by Award participants and their Award Leaders, in the context of the COVID-19 pandemic, is already contained in the International Handbook for Award Leaders (7th ed., 2019).

 The further guidance listed below gives clarity on how some of the existing Award Requirements can be implemented, so that participants can continue and complete their Awards throughout this period.